Shree Ganeshay Namah

 - Association – metonymy, synecdoche

-- Construction arrangement- rhetorical question, transferred epithet.
+- Construction arrangement- a rhetorical question, transferred epithet.

 - Indirect speech- irony, euphemism